sgawe11/rag-on-gh200/README.md

 **8. The final step is to verify the RAG solution, there are a series of steps for this.**

 (a) In a new terminal on your local computer, we need to set up a port tunnel to our server.
 Insert your system's IP in the designated area `user@XX.XXX.XXX.XX`.
 > What does this command do?
-We will be using port `9999` on the local computer, and tunneling to the FastAPI server that is hosted on the remote system at port `8071`.
+We will be using port `9999` on the local computer, and tunneling to the FastAPI user interface that is hosted on the remote system at port `8071`.

 ```
 ssh -L 9999:localhost:8071 user@XX.XXX.XXX.XX